ntmathis/free-claude-code/README.md

 | `MESSAGING_RATE_WINDOW`           | Messaging window (seconds)                           | `1`                         |
 | `CLAUDE_WORKSPACE`                | Directory for agent workspace                        | `./agent_workspace`         |
 | `ALLOWED_DIR`                     | Allowed directories for agent                        | `""`                        |

+When a model variable uses a roster, candidates are tried in order.
+Failover only happens before the first streamed event and only for transient failures (rate limits, timeouts, and 5xx/overload responses).

 See [`.env.example`](.env.example) for all supported parameters.